Exeter-Diabetes/EHRBiomarkr/README.md

 Two functions for cleaning biomarker values are included in this package:

 `clean_biomarker_values` removes values outside of plausible limits (run `biomarkerAcceptableLimits` to see limits, also our [CPRD-Codelists](https://github.com/Exeter-Diabetes/CPRD-Codelists/blob/main/Biomarkers/biomarker_acceptable_limits.txt) repository).
-Run `?biomarkerAcceptableLimits` for details of how these were ascertained.
+Run `?biomarkerAcceptableLimits` for details of how these were ascertained and further explanation of variables.
 NB: biomarkers with more than one-commonly used unit must be converted to standard units (haematocrit: proportion between 0 and 1, haemoglobin: g/L, HbA1c: mmol/L).

 `clean_biomarker_units` retains only values with appropriate unit codes (numunitid) or missing unit code in CPRD Aurum (run `biomarkerAcceptableLimits` to see appropriate unit codes, also our [CPRD-Codelists](https://github.com/Exeter-Diabetes/CPRD-Codelists/blob/main/Biomarkers/biomarker_acceptable_units.txt) repository).
-Run `?biomarkerAcceptableUnits` for details of how these were ascertained.
+Run `?biomarkerAcceptableUnits` for details of how these were ascertained and further explanation of variables.

 These functions can be applied to the following biomarkers: